trodelgal/data-structure-idc/Heap_and_queue/README.md

-# system for handling patients waiting in line in a clinic.
+# System for handling patients waiting in line in a clinic.

 When a patient arrives at the clinic she should be added to the system.
 Patients are handled either by creation time or by medical priority.
 Thus, the system should be